 Since this card doesn’t need bulky fans, you’ll find that it’s thinner than other models, making it perfect for builds that only support 2-slot cards.

-Of course, the ability to fit this card into 2-slot-compatible systems doesn’t mean that you’ll be putting it into any small form factor builds anytime soon.
+Of course, the ability to fit this card into 2-slot-compatible systems doesn’t mean that you’ll be putting it into any small form factor builds, or even an external graphics card setup anytime soon.
 The bulk of the liquid cooler and the rigidity of the tubes means you’re going to need plenty of space.

 However, liquid cooling certainly has its advantages, and this card can maintain a stable factory overclock of 1755 MHz.
 This beats a lot of the competition in its price range.